acj/pingrok/README.md

+# ping-heatmap

-A silly tool for visualizing ICMP ping latency
+A crude tool for doing subsecond offset heatmaps for ICMP ping replies

+## Usage

+See main.go for instructions.